 In the ruling by the Court of Justice in the EU, the SCC’s were validated.

-Let’s take a moment to acknowledge what Google have said about all of this as it’s important for our customers and G Suite users.
+Let’s take a moment to acknowledge what Google have said about all of this as it’s important for our customers and Google Workspace (formerly G Suite) users.

 Google said “In light of the recent Court of Justice European Union ruling on transfer of data, invalidating the EU-US Privacy Shield, Google will be moving toward alliance on the Standard Contractual Claus for relevant data transfers.
 This as per the ruling can continue to be a legal ruling mechanism to transfer data under GDPR.
 We will share more information about these updates, including timelines, as soon as possible.
 The SCC’s are already offered as a transfer mechanism within Google Cloud”.

-So these are already available to customers within your G Suite account, which leads us nicely to our 4th and final point.
+So these are already available to customers within your Google Workspace account, which leads us nicely to our 4th and final point.

-4. What do I need to do within my G Suite account?
+4. What do I need to do within my Google Workspace account?

-Fintan advises that there are two main things you need to check within your G Suite account.
+Fintan advises that there are two main things you need to check within your Google Workspace account.

 One is the Legal Section and the other is the Data Regions.